 Any guidebook that calls itself a guidebook features the same tips and advice when it comes to India: don’t drink the tap water, don’t take food from strangers, dress appropriately, stay alert in crowds etc, etc. They’re all super useful points (seriously, don’t drink the tap water!) and the Indian Tourism government board thing even gives you a cute little pocket-sized orange booklet with a religious child on the front on arrival with all the basics stuffed in.
 Or they did give them out anyway – I got one on my last visit in April but this time they neglected to hand it out.
 But the Customs official also put the wrong date in my passport sooo.

-Anyway, here’s a few of the less obvious things everyone should know before going to India, and some super obvious ones to mix things up a little bit.
+Anyway, here are a few of the less obvious things everyone should know before going to India, and some super obvious ones to mix things up a little bit.

 Breakfast is a big deal